 Continue readingRoleplaying Tips Newsletter #0739 Pizza last night was awesome.
 I ordered my favourite.
 My wife ordered the house special sans shrimp (I’m not a shrimp fan).
 Mmmmmhmmm.
 I’m a lightweight these days, though.
 Five pieces and I’m full.
 The pizza metaphor doesn’t handle well what I want to talk about today.
 But a board game […]

-Continue readingRoleplaying Tips Newsletter #0801 “Here’s something about myself I’ve never told anyone.”
+Continue readingRoleplaying Tips Newsletter #0801 Psssst, How To Tell A Secret “Here’s something about myself I’ve never told anyone.”
 It doesn’t matter what NPC says that, your players are going to stop fiddling with their dice and tune in.
 Everyone loves a secret.
-And one of the classic laws of GMing from the old Dragon Magazine column Dungeoncraft [http://www.darkshire.net/jhkim/rpg/dnd/dungeoncraft/http://www.darkshire.net/jhkim/rpg/dnd/dungeoncraft/] by Ray Winninger […]
+And one of the classic laws of GMing from the old Dragon Magazine […]

 Continue readingRoleplaying Tips Newsletter #0826 Roleplaying Tips reader Sean S. has great ideas about using 5 Room Dungeons in combination with story arcs.
 I neglected to mention how conversations I’ve had with Sean have influenced my thinking about 5RDs over the years (thanks Sean!), including making 5RDs within 5RDs, 5RD spawn points, and more.
 Today, Sean […]

-Continue readingRoleplaying Tips Newsletter #0841 Even though we try to balance adventures, not so much for fairness but for fun, it is tough to get right.
+Continue readingRoleplaying Tips Newsletter #0841 Spikes Of Danger Tease Your Players While Filling Them With Fear Even though we try to balance adventures, not so much for fairness but for fun, it is tough to get right.
 There are so many factors involved.
 Current character health.
-Whether it’s session start and players are fresh, or session end and players are making mistakes from fatigue.
-Whether the characters […]
+Whether it’s session start and players are fresh, or session […]

 Continue readingRoleplaying Tips Newsletter #0837 In this final part of the Plot Factory series, we confront a major problem some GMs have.
-So far we have solved two of our Plot Factory requirements: A fast way to create short adventures A way to keep all your plots and details well-sorted Robust hooks for those plots so […]
+So far we have solved two of our Plot Factory requirements: Let’s look at the last item.
+Just how exactly do we create hooks (and enough of them) to get characters drawn to our […]

 Continue readingRoleplaying Tips Newsletter #0836 With 5 Room Dungeons as our core short-adventure building technique, we can introduce and intertwine multiple plots running at once in our campaigns.
 We do this so we put the odds in our favour that every session a climax or major milestone will trigger.
 This keeps our players engaged.
 And it […]